-THE BOARD OF SUPERVISORS HEREBY ORDERS that a copy of this proclamation be provided to the Office of the California Governor; state director of the Office of Emergency Services; president of the State Water Resources Control Board; president of the California Fish and Game Commission; director of the California Department of Fish and Wildlife; chair of the Blue Ribbon Committee for the Rehabilitation of Clear Lake; secretary of the California Natural Resources Agency; Ukiah field office manager of the Bureau of Land Management; forest supervisor of the Mendocino National Forest; director of the U.S. Fish and Wildlife Service; secretary of the U.S. Department of the Interior; and chair of each native sovereign nation within the County of Lake.
+THE BOARD OF SUPERVISORS HEREBY ORDERS that a copy of this proclamation be provided to the Office of the California Governor; the state director of the Office of Emergency Services; the president of the State Water Resources Control Board; the president of the California Fish and Game Commission; the director of the California Department of Fish and Wildlife; the chair of the Blue Ribbon Committee for the Rehabilitation of Clear Lake; secretary of the California Natural Resources Agency; the Ukiah field office manager of the Bureau of Land Management; the forest supervisor of the Mendocino National Forest; the director of the U.S. Fish and Wildlife Service; the secretary of the U.S. Department of the Interior; and the chair of each native sovereign nation within the County of Lake.

-This proclamation was duly passed by the Board of Supervisors of the County of Lake at a regular meeting held on February 7, 2023, by the following roll call vote:
+This proclamation was duly passed by the Board of Supervisors of the County of Lake at a regular meeting held on January 24, 2023, February 7, 2023, by the following roll call vote:

 AYES:

 NOES:

 ABSENT OR NOT VOTING:

 COUNTY OF LAKE

 CHAIR, Board of Supervisors

 ATTEST:

 SUSAN PARKER

 Clerk of the Board of Supervisors

-By:
+By: \\\\\

-A DDD OVED A C TO FORM

 APPROVED AS TO FORM:

 ANITA L. GRANT

 County Counsel

-By:
+By: \\\\\